 Someone legally authorized to act on behalf of the institution, or the Senior Educational Administrator for the institution, must complete an orientation session.
 Where space allows, more than one person may attend.
-For more information about how to join the next scheduled orientation session, go to www.privatetraininginstitutions.gov.bc.ca.
+For more information about how to join the next scheduled orientation session, go to New Institutions - Application & Orientation.